azadraval/Registration-Form/README.md

 - `index.html` - The HTML structure containing the form and all its input elements
 - `styles.css` - The CSS file that styles the form to make it visually appealing and user-friendly
-- `package.json` and `package-lock.json` - Configuration files for the project dependencies

 ## Design Elements